mattheworiordan/ably-cli/README.md

   $ ably help ask "How do I get started with Ably?"

   $ ably help ask "What are the available capabilities for tokens?"

+  $ ably help ask --continue "Can you explain more about token capabilities?"
 ```

 _See code: [src/commands/help/ask.ts](https://github.com/ably/cli/blob/v0.2.3/src/commands/help/ask.ts)_